Onboardbase/securelog-scan/README.md

-# SecureLog Scan
+# Securelog Scan

-**SecureLog Scan** is a tool designed to scan your codebase for potential secrets like API keys, tokens, and other sensitive information.
+**Securelog Scan** is a tool designed to scan your codebase for potential secrets like API keys, tokens, and other sensitive information.
 It supports scanning `.env` files, parsing `.git` commit history, and analyzing all files line by line.

 ## Features